Automatic Pill Dispensers: Can They Help Seniors Stay Safe?

 The Problem with Pill Boxes

-• With Hero, you can set up call or text medication reminders so you won’t miss the notification if you are in another room.
-You can also set up a notification for missed doses.
-Both of these alerts can also be sent to a caregiver for added inclusivity.
+2. In-Room Call or Text Reminders: With Hero, you can set up call or text medication reminders so you won’t miss the notification if you are in another room.
+Both of these alerts can also be sent to a caregiver.

-Click here to learn more about Hero and see everything it can do to make med management easier and safer than ever.
+Check here to learn more about Hero and see how it can make med management easier than ever.

 Sources: